JacksonKolb/Flip-Take-Home/README.md

 # Pizza Assistant

 This is a simple Python application that assists users in ordering pizzas through a command-line interface.

+Time taken was roughly 3 hours, but I was eating lunch at one point so maybe closer to 2ish.

 ## Getting Started